Free Osceola County Public Records: Look Up Information on Anyone

 Available hours to the public are 8 am – 4:30 pm Monday – Friday.
 The processing time for normal requests is 3-5 business days.
 This does not include the shipping time, and requests for records prior to 1970 will require additional time to process.

-The state of Florida has also endorsed VitalChek for marriage licenses and dissolution of marriage certificates.
+The state of Florida has also endorsed VitalChek for marriage licenses and divorce certificates.

-Obtain Birth & Death Records Through the Osceola County Tax Collector’s Office or Florida Department of Health
+Get Birth & Death Records via the Osceola County Tax Collector’s Office or Florida Department of Health

 A screenshot of the form that is used to obtain birth document in Osceola County.